Lucy Maud Montgomery: Landmarked places

-Montgomery's home, the Leaskdale Manse in Ontario, and the area surrounding Green Gables and her Cavendish home in Prince Edward Island, have both been designated National Historic Sites.
+Montgomery's home, the Leaskdale Manse in Ontario, including the area surrounding Green Gables, and her Cavendish home on Prince Edward Island, have both been designated National Historic Sites.
 Montgomery herself was designated a Person of National Historic Significance by the Government of Canada in 1943.

 Bala's Museum in Bala, Ontario, is a house museum established in 1992.
-Officially it is "Bala's Museum with Memories of Lucy Maud Montgomery," for Montgomery and her family ate their meals in the boarding house while staying at another nearby boarding house during a July 1922 holiday that inspired her novel The Blue Castle (1926).
-The museum hosts some events pertaining to Montgomery or her fiction, including re-enactment of the holiday visit.
+Officially it is "Bala's Museum with Memories of Lucy Maud Montgomery", for Montgomery and her family ate their meals in the boarding house while staying at another boarding house nearby during a July 1922 holiday that inspired her novel The Blue Castle (1926).
+The museum hosts some events pertaining to Montgomery or her fiction, including a re-enactment of the holiday visit.

 Honours and awards

-Montgomery was honoured by King George V as an Officer of the Order of the British Empire (OBE); there were no Canadian orders, decorations or medals for civilians until the 1970s.
+Montgomery was honoured by King George V as an Officer of the Order of the British Empire (OBE) in the 1935 Birthday Honours; there were no Canadian orders, decorations or medals for civilians until the 1970s.

 Montgomery was named a National Historic Person in 1943 by the Canadian federal government.
 Her Ontario residence was designated a National Historic Site in 1997 (Leaskdale Manse), while the place that inspired her famous novels, Green Gables, was formally recognized as "L. M. Montgomery's Cavendish National Historic Site" in 2004.

 On May 15, 1975, the Post Office Department issued a stamp to "Lucy Maud Montgomery, Anne of Green Gables" designed by Peter Swan and typographed by Bernard N. J. Reilander.
 The 8¢ stamps are perforated 13 and were printed by Ashton-Potter Limited.

 A pair of stamps was issued in 2008 by Canada Post, marking the centennial of the publication of Montgomery's classic first novel.

 The City of Toronto named a park for her (Lucy Maud Montgomery Park) and in 1983 placed a historical marker there near the house where she lived from 1935 until her death in 1942.

-On November 30, 2015 (her 141st birthday), Google honoured Lucy Maud Montgomery with a Google Doodle published in twelve countries.
+On November 30, 2015 (her 141st birthday), Google honoured Montgomery with a Google Doodle published in twelve countries.

+The Royal Canadian Mint issued a commemorative loonie to celebrate Montgomery's 150th birthday.
+The coin features artwork by Brenda Jones of Montgomery and Anne Shirley, Montgomery's most famous character.
+The coin was unveiled June 26, 2024 and began circulation on June 27, 2024.